emergentworks/curriculum/docs/Supplemental/projectTemplates/chatbot/README.md

 #### Using ngrok

 If you are running your chat bot on your local environment (running on `localhost`), you will need a way to forward your port to a public URL.
-For an overview of how ngrok works with Twilio, you can check <a href="https://www.youtube.com/watch?v=S1uExj7mMgM" target="_blank" class="external">this video</a> out.You can use <a href="https://ngrok.com/" target="_blank" class="external">ngrok</a> to do this:
+For an overview of how ngrok works with Twilio, you can check [this video](https://www.youtube.com/watch?v=S1uExj7mMgM) out.You can use [ngrok](https://ngrok.com/) to do this:

-1. Download and install ngrok by following instructions here: <a href="https://ngrok.com/download" target="_blank" class="external">https://ngrok.com/download</a>
+1. Download and install ngrok by following instructions here: [https://ngrok.com/download](https://ngrok.com/download)
 2. In a terminal window, use `ngrok http 80` except replace `80` with the port number you are using for your node server.
 This command will start a session that forwards your local port to a public URL.
 It should print out some information about the session including a link that looks like `https://test.ngrok.io`.
 Keep your Terminal window open.
 3. Login to Twilio and go to Messaging -> Services and create a Messaging Service.
 Fill out the name of the service and click `Skip Setup` on the bottom of the page.
 4. Once the service is setup, click on `Integrations` and Check `Send a webhook` and copy/paste the URL from your Terminal session.
 For `Fallback URL` you can just use `https://www.google.com`.
 Then click `Save Changes`.